forta-network/docs/docs/scan-node/troubleshoot.md

 Upon extending this command with `--show all --format oneline` or by simply using `status all`, it returns a full list of statuses from the trackers internally used.

+!!! important "Values"
     Positive numbers mean a successful result. `-1` is failure and `-3` means unknown/irrelevant.
-The ones that are `-1` one can effect the SLA score and this might be visible from the `inspector.expected-score` report.
+The ones that are `-1` one can effect the SLA score and the effect of this can be visible from `inspector.expected-score` report value (it would be zero).

 Let's visit some of the useful ones: